Life Insurance glossaryDiscover Life Insurance terms and definitions in this glossary from NobleOak.

 This is a document which details the Life Insurance cover.
 These include the type of cover, the amount of the benefits, and also any specific exclusions, plus the premium payable (either monthly or on an annual basis).

 This is the process of applying for a benefit payment under the Life Insurance due to an event occurring which meets the definition under the cover.
-This can be due to the Death or Disablement of the Life insured, or where Trauma cover applies, in the event of a critical illness occurrence such as cancer excluding specified early stage cancers, heart attack with evidence of severe heart muscle damage, stroke in the brain resulting in specified permanent impairment and coronary artery by-pass surgery involving two major coronary arteries – through specific procedures.
+This can be due to the Death or Disablement of the Life insured, or where Trauma cover applies, in the event of a critical illness occurrence such as: Cancer – excluding specified early-stage cancers, Heart Attack – with evidence of severe heart muscle damage, Stroke – in the brain resulting in specified permanent impairment and Coronary Artery By-Pass through open chest surgery.